ed-creator/PassTheBooking-cookiecutter/README.rst

 Setting Up Your Users
 ^^^^^^^^^^^^^^^^^^^^^

 * To create a **normal user account**, just go to Sign Up and fill out the form.
-Once you submit it, you'll see a "Verify Your E-mail Address" page.
-Go to your console to see a simulated email verification message.
-Copy the link into your browser.
-Now the user's email should be verified and ready to go.
+In order to add properties and view bookings you will need to complete your profile by providing some additional information - click on "Complete Profile" and fill out the form.

 * To create an **superuser account**, use this command::